mrdoob/three.js/threejs/lessons/threejs-game.md

   ctx.font = '60px sans-serif';
   ctx.textAlign = 'center';
   ctx.textBaseline = 'middle';
+  ctx.fillStyle = '#FFF';
   ctx.fillText(str, ctx.canvas.width / 2, ctx.canvas.height / 2);
   return new THREE.CanvasTexture(ctx.canvas);
 }
 const noteTexture = makeTextTexture('♪');
 ```

+The texture we create above is white each means when we use it
+we can set the material's color and get a note of any color.

 Now that we have a noteTexture here's the `Note` component.
 It uses `SpriteMaterial` and a `Sprite` like we covered in